jrfnl/clearPHP/rules/no-double-quote.md

 ```

-`"` and HEREDOC should only be used when there are dynamic values within the literal, or the extra escape sequences that `"` support, such as `\n` for new lines or the single quote.
+`"` and HEREDOC should only be used when there are dynamic values within the literal, or the extra escape sequences that `"` support, such as `\n` for new lines or the literal single quote.
 This will save PHP the task of checking the string for any variables.

 ## Rule Details